pledra/odoo/doc/webservices/iap.rst

 Charging
 --------

-.. class:: odoo.addons.iap.models.iap.charge(env, key, account_token, credit[, description])
+.. class:: odoo.addons.iap.models.iap.charge(env, key, account_token, credit[, description, credit_template])

     A *context manager* for authorizing and automatically capturing or cancelling transactions for use in the backend/proxy.